Astarx1/SMLproject/README.md

 TODO :
 In UTC,
-1) Prune parts of the trees where it is impossible to find new children so that the algorithm will not explore these parts anymore
+1) Prune parts of the trees where it is impossible to find new children so that the algorithm will not explore these parts anymore - Done
 2) An option which would, for certain games advantage areas which are not recommanded by the p theta :) , but such games should not be included in the p-learning process, only for v theta (hard to do ...)
 3) Include in the AI a "It is won" option so that v theta would be 1 if the game is won

+In Coach :
-1) In Coach : To be able to play against previous versions
+1) To be able to play against previous versions

+In Game Manager :
+1) Zobrist hashes
 BUGS :
 1) In the coach, the UTC often returns -1 as first move.
 I do not know why...